 From his first classes at a converted synagogue on Darcy Street in Toronto's Chinatown to classes at the European Yoga Festival, in the Himalayan foothills, in the Andean jungle, and at 3HO Summer and Winter Solstices in the USA, Guru Fatha Singh is a legacy teacher dedicated to the progress of his students.
 Still based in Toronto, he gives occasional workshops and trainings.
 In Spring 2017, he travelled to Frankfurt, Germany to provide a training for caregivers from across Europe in the use of Kundalini Yoga as a therapy for sufferers of Posttraumatic Stress Disorder.
-Currently, Guru Fatha teaches weekly classes for children, seniors, sufferers of posttraumatic stress, University of Toronto students, advanced practitioners, and just regular people who want to deepen their life experience.
-After a successful trial class in fall 2016, he began to give classes for live-in clients at the Centre for Addiction and Mental Health with funding from the Junior League of Toronto.
+Currently, Guru Fatha teaches weekly classes for children, sufferers of posttraumatic stress, University of Toronto students, advanced practitioners, and just regular people who want to deepen their life experience.
+After a successful trial class in fall 2016, he began to give classes at the Centre for Addiction and Mental Health with funding from the Junior League of Toronto.